cerebrophase/alx-system_engineering-devops/README.md

-a repository on shell basics, bash script.
+project on shell initialization files, variables and expansions; and also aliases